 - Red Oni, Blue Oni: The blue to Jounouchi's red.
 (One of three)

-- Sexophone: New music always played whenever she showed up in the first season, and ocassionally in the second season.
-Stopped in season four due to her change of sides.
+- Sexophone: In the anime, new music always played whenever she showed up inDuelist Kingdom, and ocassionally in Battle City.
+Stopped in Doma due to her change of sides.

-- Ship Tease: With Joey.
+- Ship Tease: With Jonouchi.

 - Spared by the Adaptation: In The Sacred Cards, a video game adaptation of Season 2-3, she duels Kaiba in the Battle City finals instead of Marik.